 ABOUT THE EVENT

 You are invited to attend the LAFV’s presentation on the Liechtenstein Fund Centre.
-The LAFV is bringing its executive Roadshow event to London for the first time.
-This event is suitable for fund initiators, Family Offices, Wealth Managers, investors and journalists, registered or invited guests.
+The LAFV is bringing its executive Roadshow event to London.
+This event is suitable for fund initiators, family offices, wealth managers, investors and journalists, registered or invited guests.

-Held at the Leonardo Royal Hotel London Tower Bridge, this event gives insight into the Liechtenstein fund industry and blockchain technology and offers informative discussions as well as good networking opportunities.
+Held at the Dartmouth House, London, this event gives insight into the Liechtenstein fund industry and offers informative discussions as well as good networking opportunities.